picosh/.github/profile/README.md

 aligned with products and services that promote human communication and collaboration.
 Most of these services don't require modern web technologies.

-While we still intend on build web sites, we take a thoughtful approach to building them.
-The projects we build will have extreme restraints when it comes to scope and feature-set.
-One thing we have noticed is the ever-growing number of features that get baked into a project until a team is required to maintain over time.
-We want to take a different approach: we want to apply the unix philosophy to our projects which means that they should only do one thing and do it well.
+While we still intend on building web sites, we take a more thoughtful approach to building them.

+One thing we have noticed is the ever-expanding number of features that get added to a project over time.
+Without restraint, projects quickly expand until they require a team to maintain.

 ## goals

 - Building a smaller web
 - Building libraries to support a smaller web
-- Keep projects limited in scope and features
+- Keeping projects limited in scope and features
+- Fostering a community of hackers who enjoy minimalism